tychonievich/quizzes/README.md

 - `"quizname"` will be used to identify quizzes to users
 - `"staff"` is a list of login IDs who have pre-open viewing and grade adjusting powers
 - `"time_mult"` is a mapping of user IDs and multipliers to add to their quiz time limits, for students who get extra time on tests
+- `"server-side KaTeX"` should be set to `false` unless you have a compelling reason not to want client-side math rendering

 ## Creating Quizzes